paperless-ngx/paperless-ngx/docs/faq.rst

 that automatically, I'm all ears.
 For now, you have to grab the latest release archive from the project page and build the image yourself.
 The release comes with the front end already compiled, so you don't have to do this on the Pi.

+**Q:** *How do I run this on my toaster?*

+**A:** I honestly don't know!
+As for all other devices that might be able to run paperless, you're a bit on your own.
+If you can't run the docker image, the documentation has instructions for bare metal installs.
+I'm running paperless on an i3 processor from 2015 or so.
+This is also what I use to test new releases with.
+Apart from that, I also have a Raspberry Pi, which I occasionally build the image on and see if it works.